basakoral/INFOMVIS2023-2024/labs/week7/lab.md

 We give you pointers, but part of this lab is figuring these things out on your own.
 Do not hesitate to ask for help if you are stuck!

-Also, be aware this week's lab is split in two parts: (1) Custom visualizations and (2) rendering custom map visualizations.
-It will be a longer lab, but this week does not have a homework!

 &nbsp;

-# Part 1: Visualization Goal: Padgett's Florentines Families
+# Visualization Goal: Padgett's Florentines Families

 In this problem set you will work primarily with network data.
 The data sources about marriage and business ties among Renaissance Florentine families were originally collected by Padgett [1] and then made available to the public.
   The dataset includes important families that were involved in a struggle for political control in Florence around 1430.
 With the collected data, researchers can analyze the influence of individual families and, in addition, can get a better understanding of the impact of these different kinds of relationships.